chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### Cookbook Content

-The content tab of a cookbook comprised of recipes and other optional components.
+Select the content tab to view the recipes and other optional components of a cookbook.
 It also contains the files or directories of the components.
 You can view the content of the file by selecting the file from the component list.

 {{< figure src="/images/automate/contents-of-a-cookbook.png" alt="Cookbook Contents">}}